X-rays are a great innovation in medicine – a way to see inside what could not be seen before!

 - Seeing the actual direction of blood flow (Doppler analysis).
 This means we can visualize, and measure, any backwards flow of blood through a bad valve; and, that a hole in the heart wall can be identified by watching the blood flowing through it.

-We are pleased to consult with a mobile Veterinary Ultrasonographer who brings not only his ultrasound machine but his valuable internal medicine experience to our patients.
+We consult with a mobile Veterinary Ultrasonographer who brings not only his ultrasound machine but his valuable internal medicine experience to our patients.